edcarp/python-best-practices/_episodes/01-func.md

    then call it with different parameter values to customize its behavior."
 ---

+> We can skip this episode if all the attendees did [the functions episode in the novice course](https://edcarp.github.io/python-novice-esces/08-func/index.html)
+{: .callout}

 At this point, we've seen that code can have Python make decisions about what it sees in our data.
 What if we want to convert some of our data, like taking a temperature in Fahrenheit and converting it to Celsius.
 We could write something like this for converting a single number

 ~~~